TeamEngine/react-test/README.md

 ## Introduction

 The task is to add additional functionality to our overly simple employee records application.
-The application is built using React, Redux, Formik and Styled-components at its base.
-Your solution should be using these as a basis, although creative freedom is encouraged.
+The application is built using React, Redux, Formik and styled-components.
+Build the speficied functionality upon the existing project, although creative freedom is encouraged.

 Add the following:

-- Additional fields to the employee creation page
+- Additional fields to the employee creation page.
+A complete example of an `employee` is available in `src/redux/employees/index.js`.
-  - Birth date
+  - Birth date - `YYYY-MM-DD`
-  - Status - `ACTIVE` `LEAVE_OF_ABSENCE` `TERMINATED`
+  - Status - <`ACTIVE` | `LEAVE_OF_ABSENCE` | `TERMINATED`>
   - Job title
 - Enhance the page for all employees
   - Display all employees
-  - Edit/delete
+  - Edit/Delete
-  - Other functions that might be useful when viewing potentially large lists of data
+  - Functions that might be useful when viewing potentially large lists of data

 Optional: